Sidecar

 Cognac

 I prefer a VSOP in my Sidecar.
 In comparison to a VS, it adds a bit more complexity as well as more body and aromatics.
 The longer aging contributes to some nice barrel spice and texture, as well.
 I love using Camus VSOP for my Sidecar.
-It’s one of my go to Cognacs for making all sorts of cocktails.
+It’s one of my go to cognacs for making all sorts of cocktails.

 Orange Liqueur

 The list of orange liqueurs available in the market today is very long.
 A lot of the old recipes call for Cointreau in a Sidecar, including the picture above from the Savoy Cocktail Book.
 That’s a nice option for sure, but I very much prefer Grand Marnier.
-It’s a Cognac based liqueur, so using it in a Cognac cocktail kind of makes sense to me.
+It’s a cognac based liqueur, so using it in a cognac cocktail kind of makes sense to me.
 It adds a hint of zesty spice that other orange liqueurs don’t usually have.

 Secret Ingredient